danielmccannsayles/my-arena/README.md

-### TODO: make this presentable in some way.
-Will use this for displaying code & remove all the clutter.
+### TODO: make this more presentable.
+Apologies in advance.

 My copy of the [ARENA](https://github.com/callummcdougall/ARENA_3.0) materials.